spatineo/log-anonymiser/README.md

 ## Todo

+The following issues are currently open:

 * Read and write GZIP compressed files.
 * [HAProxy](http://www.haproxy.org/) log files contain IP addresses along with client TCP ports (for example 123.123.123.123:1432).
-These addresses are currently not identified.
+These addresses are currently not anonymised.

 ## Reporting bugs